USC Conference Champions

 PACIFIC COAST CONFERENCE

 The Pacific Coast Conference competed as a 10-member league until 1950 when Montana resigned from the Conference.
 The PCC would continue as a nine-team Conference through 1958.
-(World War II curtailed intercollegiate athletic competition to a minimum from 1943-45)

 In 1978, University of Arizona and Arizona State University were admitted to the league becoming the Pacific-10 Conference (PAC-10).
 In 1986-87, the league expanded to include 10 women’s sports.